third774/reflections-round-2/lesson_2_reflections.md

 ## 4. How do the diagrams help you visualize the branch structure?

 >They make "reachability" easy to see for each branch.
 It makes it painfully obvious when a commit is created that is unreachable, which is of course dangerous since the commit can be lost if you don't create a new branch as a reference point for those unreachable commits.

+## 5. What is the result of merging two branches together?
+Why do we represent it in the diagram the way we do?

+> A commit that has two parents, which were the tips of the two branches that were merged.
+It is represented in the diagram to show the "reachability" of each parent down to the point where they originally diverged.